Lynda Benglis: 2016 Cheim & Read in New York

 In this new work presented at Cheim & Read Gallery in New York, Benglis turned to handmade paper, which she wrapped around thick wire armatures, often painting the sand-tone surface in bright, metallic colors offset by strokes of deep, coal-based black.
 At other times the paper was left virtually bare.
 As Nancy Princenthal writes in her essay published in the accompanying exhibition catalogue, these works reflect the environment in which they were made, the 'sere and windblown' landscape of Santa Fe, New Mexico.
 As a counterweight to the paper sculptures, Benglis also exhibited "The Fall Caught", a large-scale aluminum work made by applying spray foam instead of strips of handmade paper on the chicken wire armature, as well as a new series of spiraling, hand-built black ceramics called "Elephant Necklace".

 2016 Thomas Brambilla gallery in Bergamo, Italy

 In December 2016, Lynda Benglis had her very first solo show in Italy, titled "Benglis and the Baroque", at Thomas Brambilla gallery.
 The exhibition included a series of large scale marble Torsos specially made for the show.
-"Benglis and the Baroque" explored Benglis' long-held interest in Baroque sculpture; much like Gianlorenzo Bernini, Benglis seeks to freeze the intensity of the moment and merge beauty and sensuality in spectacular frozen gestures.
-Benglis' attention to materials and ongoing research into the "extravagant" are in full agreement with Baroque poetics.
+"Benglis and the Baroque" explored Benglis's long-held interest in Baroque sculpture; much like Gianlorenzo Bernini, Benglis seeks to freeze the intensity of the moment and merge beauty and sensuality in spectacular frozen gestures.
+Benglis's attention to materials and ongoing research into the "extravagant" are in full agreement with Baroque poetics.